pghvlaans/sbotools/development/index.md

 These features may be added in the future:

 * Rebuild a reverse dependency queue
+* New tool for working with sbotools.hints
+* Interactive mode for sboconfig

 The above list is non-exhaustive and nothing on it is guaranteed to appear in `sbotools`.